 What Level of Learning System eCommerce Do You Need?

-As part of my ongoing efforts reviewing over 250 learning technology providers and helping over 100 extended enterprise LMS buyers select a solution, I’ve consolidated all the ecommerce requirements and capabilities that I’ve seen recently and then categorized them in three increasing levels of sophistication.
+As part of my ongoing efforts reviewing over 250 learning technology providers and helping over 100 extended enterprise LMS buyers select a solution, I’ve consolidated all the ecommerce requirements and capabilities I’ve seen recently.
+Then I categorized them into three levels of increasing sophistication:

 Level 1: B2C – Business to Consumer (Sell to Individual Learners)